Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Monitors compliance with safety regulations.

-Monitors compliance with the time frame of the stages of activity.
+Monitors compliance with the time frames of activity stages.

-Carry out intermediate discussions of the received data in groups.
+Carry out intermediate discussions of the obtained data in groups.

 They are watching.